dgerosa/gwdet/README.md

 This is a short python module to compute the probability of detecting a gravitational-wave signal from compact binaries averaging over sky-location and source inclination.

 The detectability function is defined by Finn and Chernoff in [arxiv:9301003](https://arxiv.org/abs/gr-qc/9301003) as a function of the projection parameter *Theta* (their Eq.
 3.31).
 Here however, we follow the notation of Dominik+ in [arxiv:1405.7016](https://arxiv.org/abs/1405.7016), which defined *w= Theta/4* such that *0<=w<=1*.
 We are interested in the cumulative distribution *P(>w)* of the projection parameter *w* (see their Eq.
 A.1).
-This gives the probabilty that an elliptically polarized gravitational-wave signal (like that of a binary) will be detected taking into account the antenna pattern of the detector and the inclination of the source (here we consider a single detector,  even if in the real world we deal with networks...)
+This gives the probabilty that an elliptically polarized gravitational-wave signal (like that of a binary) will be detected taking into account the antenna pattern of the detector and the inclination of the source (here we consider a single detector, even if in the real world we deal with networks…).

 For a given (non-spinning) compact binary with masses m1 and m2 at redshift z, you first need to compute its signal-to-noise ratio *snr_opt* assuming optimal orientation and location  (i.e. the source is face on, overhead the detector).
 Then specify a threshold, say 8, above which you consider the signal detectable.
 The probabilty that a specific binary will be detected is just *P(w=8/snr_opt)*.

 Right now this code can only handle non-spinning systems.
 I will generalize it to spinning sources, eventually (any help is very welcome!
 Send a me a pull request).
 It's python 2 only for now, sorry...

+#### Cite me...

+If you use this software in a scientific publication, I kindly ask you to cite its DOI:

 ## Installation and checkpoints